bruceadams/available-enis/README.md

 and isn't especially informative.

 Writing a solid program in Rust is maybe over-engineering the problem.
-I enjoyed having a practical usecase in front of me to write another Rust CLI.
+I enjoyed having a practical use case in front of me to write another Rust CLI.
 I'm pleased that the tool defaults to making no changes, simply reporting counts of ENI statuses it finds.